yazishkhan/Server-Build/week1.md

 ## 🥳 Done
-## 😊 Hear We have Done the week one of building OWN Physical-Server
+## 😊 Hear We have Done the week one of building OWN On-Premises-Server

 ### By. </br>